Newborns usually spend 2 to 3 hours a day crying. Normal as it may be, a bawling baby can be distressing for infants and parents alike.

 How to soothe.
 One of the best ways to encourage slumber is to swaddle your baby.
 Wrap them snugly in a blanket with only the head and neck peeking out.
 It helps mimic the mother’s womb.
 A change of scenery also may do the trick.
 Go for a walk with a stroller.
 Or pack your baby in a car seat: the lulling vibration of the car may get them to drift off.

-A nursing mother may pass on what she eats through breast milk.
+A nursing mother may pass on what they eat through breast milk.
 That may upset a baby’s tummy.
 If it happens a lot, your infant may be allergic or sensitive to cow’s milk, nuts, wheat, or other foods.

 How to soothe.
 If you think your baby has a food allergy, talk to your pediatrician.
 If you’re breastfeeding, your doctor may suggest you stop eating a single food (for example, milk or eggs) for a week to see if your baby’s fussiness lessens.
 If you’re using infant formula, ask your doctor about switching to a different formula.